 As a general rule running an RC car on a high elevation, away from tall buildings, away from radio and WIFI signals.
 Changing the antenna on your RC car for a longer one.
 Changing the receiver inside the car and changing the transmitter.
 All these factors mentioned can greatly improve the range of an RC car.

-If you would like to learn more about increasing the range of your RC car, please take a look at my related article on this subject by clicking here.
+If you would like to learn more about increasing the range of your RC car, please take a look at my related article on this subject.

 Can I use a Different Remote for my RC Car?